molit123/cse15l-lab-reports/lab-report-2-week-4.md

     ![No Links output](lab-report-2-images/no_links_output.png)

-* In the original code, we never added any distinction between regular text and links (we simply added what was between the parentheses to the array list).
-This caused regular text to show up in the output as seen above, when an emnpty Array List should have been returned.
+* In the original code, we never added any distinction between regular text and links (we simply added what was between the parentheses to the Array List).
+This caused regular text to show up in the output as seen above, when an empty Array List should have been returned.

 * **SOLUTION:** To fix this bug, I needed to add some sort of distinction between regular text and links.
-I chose to check if there were any spaces in the subtring between the parentheses since links never contain spaces.
-If the substring contained spaces then I omit adding the substring to the Array List and skip to the next iteration in the while loop.
+I decided to check if there were any spaces in the subtring since links never contain spaces.
+If the substring contained a space then I omit adding the substring to the Array List and skip to the next iteration in the while loop.

-## 3) No Parentheses
+## 3) No Parentheses No Substring

 * Another issue in the code was that we were never checking for whether or not there were actually parentheses in the markdown file.
 Since `indexOf("(")` returns `-1` if there is no instance of it within the file, we would get an IndexOutOfBoundsException when creating a substring of the values between the parentheses.
-Here is the code to fix this edge case:
+Here is the code we added to fix this edge case:

     ![Bracket Only Github](lab-report-2-images/brackets.png)